tuub/theses-publisher-policies/policies.md

 #### Re-use permitted for...
 * All or part of the journal article
-* Preprint :white_check_mark:
+* Preprint: yes :white_check_mark:
-* Accepted manuscript :white_check_mark: Include APS copyright credit line
+* Accepted manuscript: yes :white_check_mark: Include APS copyright credit line

 #### Re-use before official publication by publisher
 Generally permitted; obtain permission to use any APS prepared version